knative/eventing/docs/delivery/README.md

 ### Error events

-The error event is the original events annotated with various CloudEvents attributes, eg. to be able to tell why the event could not be delivered.
+The error event is the original events annotated with various CloudEvents attributes, e.g. to be able to tell why the event could not be delivered.

 Note that multiple copies of the same event can be sent to the error sink due to multiple subscription failures.